r3e-network/neo-miniapps-platform/docs/development_plan.md

 5. Expose HTTP endpoints.
 6. Register service with the manager.

-Only after a module is complete should the legacy equivalent be deprecated.
+Only after a module is complete should the old behaviour be removed.

 Step 4 – Runtime Orchestration
 ------------------------------